DevRel-Foundation/site/CONTRIBUTING.md

 ### Content We Welcome

 Blog posts should:
-- ✅ Focus on Developer Relations best practices, frameworks, or insights
+- ✅ Focus on Developer Relations Foundation best practices, frameworks, or insights.
-- ✅ Be applicable to our [community personas](https://github.com/DevRel-Foundation/persona-library)
+- ✅ Be applicable to our [community personas](https://github.com/DevRel-Foundation/persona-library/blob/main/data/sets/dev-rel.org/DEVREL-FOUNDATION.md).
-- ✅ Provide practical value to DevRel professionals as a resource
+- ✅ Provide practical value to DevRel professionals as a resource.
+We want solutions not just questions and opinions.
-- ✅ Share knowledge about foundation resources and projects
+- ✅ Share knowledge about DevRel and Linux Foundation resources and projects.
+Consider making your contribution to a project first before writing a blog post about it.
-- ✅ Present vendor-neutral perspectives and solutions
+- ✅ Present vendor-neutral perspectives and solutions.
-- ✅ Include original insights, case studies, or research
+- ✅ Include original insights, case studies, or research.

 ### Content We Don't Publish

 We will not publish:
-- ❌ Direct promotional content or sales pitches
-- ❌ Job postings or recruitment content
+- ❌ Job postings or recruitment content unless it is about a DevRel Foundation resource.
-- ❌ Backlink farming or SEO-focused content
+- ❌ Backlink farming or SEO-focused content.
-- ❌ Promoted events without broader community value
+- ❌ Promoted events without broader community value.
-- ❌ Content primarily advertising third-party commercial products
+- ❌ Content primarily advertising third-party commercial products.
-- ❌ Personal opinions without broader applicability or incorporation into foundation resources
+- ❌ Personal opinions without broader applicability or incorporation into foundation resources.
-- ❌ Content that violates our Code of Conduct
+- ❌ Content that violates our Code of Conduct.

 ### Blog Post Structure